How to speed up a slow computer

 Remove temporary files

 Despite the expectation of a digital clean slate, brand new PCs often come preloaded with all kinds of unnecessary programs known as 'bloatware'.
-It's perfectly normal to accrue more of it as you install more and more programs throughout the life of your PC.
+And it's perfectly normal to accrue more as you install further programs throughout the life of your PC.

 Extra web browser toolbars are a classic example of bloatware.
-These sometimes come preinstalled with your PC, and many downloadable applications will attempt to add unnecessary toolbars.
+These sometimes come pre-installed on your PC, and many downloadable applications will attempt to add unnecessary toolbars.

 Toolbars typically appear at the top of your browser window, and often provide their own search box.
 Uninstalling toolbars can be done in the same way as other software.
-Look out for toolbars when installing other programs.
-Unusually, you will be offered the choice to opt out by un-ticking a tick box.
+Look out for toolbars when installing other programs and make sure you opt out by unticking the tick box.

 Unlike traditional hard drives, solid-state drives (SSD) are so-called because they have no moving parts.
 This makes them more efficient and, ultimately, faster.
 You should expect to spend from £50 to £250, depending on the SSD’s capacity (usually ranging betwen 32GB and 512GB).

 But this isn't a measure for the faint of heart.
 Replacing your hard drive with a SSD requires taking the casing off your computer and fiddling with its power and data cables.
 If you're at all unsure of what you're doing, then we'd recommend getting a professional to fit it.
 You can find one near you by using our Which?
 Local service.